 Due to the flailing economy, a significant number of the many migrant workers have been unable to find employment in the capital and, in an attempt to seek other opportunities, have attached themselves to ethnic minority groups and other fringe communities without a natural territorial base.
-The result has been a steady rise in displaced, unregistered people moving from urban centre to urban centre, often living in temporary settlements and shanty towns for short periods of time.
-Health registration is at all-time low.
-Tensions between the displaced and established communities often spill over into unorganised violence sparked by local food scarcity and, as expected, females, the young, the old, and the ill are identified as the most vulnerable.
+The result has been a steady rise in displaced people moving from urban centre to urban centre, often living in temporary settlements and shanty towns for short periods of time.
+Registration with aid organizations is at an all-time low.
+Tensions between the displaced and established communities often spill over into unorganised violence sparked by local food scarcity and, as expected, females, the young, elderly, and the ill are identified as the most vulnerable.